The 4-Seasoned City

 5. Forest Highlands

-Located off of the scenic Highway 89A leading down to Sedona’s switchbacks and lovely red mountains, south of Flagstaff, the Forest Highlands gated community is an built up one that incorporates 2 accredited golf courses, a clubhouse, an array of recreational activities, and surprisingly affordable homes.
+Located off of the scenic Highway 89A leading down to Sedona’s switchbacks and lovely red mountains, south of Flagstaff, the Forest Highlands gated community is a built-up one that incorporates 2 accredited golf courses, a clubhouse, an array of recreational activities, and surprisingly affordable homes.